Share:

 return {"plan": plan, "specialist_results": results, "final_output": final_report}

-Multi-Agent Architecture Flow Diagram:
+Multi-Agent Architecture Diagram:

 Step 8: Test, Evaluate, and Deploy